 - Pink: Wear pink in paler shades and avoid fuchsias and bubblegum pinks, because those are too bright and annoying.
 It provides femininity on women and self-confidence in men.
 If you are not sure about pink, try salmon shades that look good on almost everybody.

 Use these pieces of advice to choose what clothes you wear every day, but don’t change your personality only because you want someone at work to like or notice you.
-Also bear in mind that colour combinations may vary and not suit everybody.
-Choose the colours that go with the tone of your skin, hair and eyes in order to get a perfect match.
+Also bear in mind that color combinations may vary and not suit everybody.
+Choose the colors that go with the tone of your skin, hair and eyes in order to get a perfect match.